cockpit-project/cockpit/doc/authentication.md

  * **COCKPIT_SSH_BRIDGE_COMMAND** Command to launch after a ssh connection is established.
 Defaults to ```cockpit-bridge``` if not provided.
  * **COCKPIT_SSH_SUPPORTS_HOST_KEY_PROMPT** Set to ```1``` if caller supports prompting users for unknown host keys.
  * **KRB5CCNAME** Kerberos credentials cache name.
 Not set when no active kerberos session is active.
- * **SSH_AUTH_SOCK** When calling process has a cockpit ssh-agent already running this value is set to the FD # of .
-Otherwise this value is left untouched.